replaysMike/Binner/Binner/Binner.Web/Certificates/README.md

 Binner ships with a self-signed certificate intended to be used for HTTPS/SSL.

+## Installing On

+### Unix environments

+Use the `install-certificate.sh` script provided in the root installation folder.
+Requires the `certutil` tool which can be installed via `sudo apt-get install libnss3-tools`

+### Windows environments

+The certificate will be automatically installed when using the Windows installer.

 ## Specifying the certificate to load

 In `appsettings.json` set the following properties in the `WebHostServiceConfiguration` section at the top of the file: